Pbrizzy83/CS-210_Cplusplus/README.md

 # CS-210_Cplusplus

-#Summarize the project and what problem it was solving.
+#Summarize the project and what problem it was solving. <<endl;
-I created an app that allows users to see how their investments will grow over time.
+I created an app allowing users to see how their investments will grow.
 #What did you do particularly well?

 #Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?